 This procedure is one of the safest medical procedures performed and available today.

 The first trimester aspiration abortion procedure generally takes a total of five to ten minutes.

-You will receive a prescription strength pain medication, an antacid and an antibiotic.
+You will receive a prescription strength pain medication and an antibiotic.
 As well, anti-anxiety and anti-nausea medications are given.
 Additional pain medication by injection is available for a fee of $50 for 1st trimester abortions.
 You must have a driver to get these medications.
-This medication is not available to those patients with opioid addictions or on opiod antagonists such as, but not limited to, Suboxone.
+This medication is not available to those patients with opioid addictions or on opiod agonists such as, but not limited to, Suboxone.